SystemSolution21/LlamaIndex/README.md

 # Structured Data Extraction

-This script demonstrates how to use LlamaIndex and OpenAI to extract structured data from a PDF invoice.
-It defines a Pydantic model for the invoice data, reads a PDF file, and uses a structured LLM to parse the content into the defined model.
-The extracted data is then printed in both JSON format and as a raw Pydantic object.
+This project demonstrates an end-to-end pipeline for extracting structured data from PDF invoices.
+It leverages LlamaIndex and OpenAI's `StructuredLLM` to parse unstructured text from a PDF and map it to a predefined `InvoiceData` Pydantic model.
+The script then displays the extracted data in both JSON and Pydantic object formats for verification before persisting it to a database using SQLAlchemy.

 ## Running relative import scripts from parent directory